At Clarkson, you can embark on an exciting future in the world of computers through any one (or combination) of five different majors.

 Businesses today depend heavily on the use of information technologies to manage operations.
-Information systems and business processes describe the integration of information technologies into the business environment.
+Business Intelligence and Data Analytics describe the integration of information technologies into the business environment.
 This includes both skills in working with people and an understanding of the technologies of computers, networks and databases as they apply to business operations.

 By knowing information technology, business processes, and organization management, graduates can choose among career areas such as database designer, network administrator, information analyst, and application developer.

 To give each student a solid foundation, the fundamental concepts are covered in a number of required courses.
 These concepts include business applications for the Internet; data communications and networks; database programming, and administration; e-Business fundamentals; project management; analysis and design.

 Students can then focus their studies to more closely fit their career interests.
 Electives can include courses or projects in the areas of supply chain systems modeling, Internet consulting, system administration in Novell or Windows NT, Internet marketing, and managing of technology.